connorbill/vui-pc/examples/docs/en-US/quickstart.md

 }
 ```

-Next, if you need Button and Select, edit main.js:
+Next, if you need Button and Select, edit icon-loading.vue:

 ```javascript
 import Vue from 'vue';